Everything you need to know about the Oasis pre-sale ticket ballot

 The British rock band announced their long-awaited reunion on Tuesday (27 August), with brothers Noel and Liam Gallagher set to join one another onstage for the first time since their split in 2009.

-Tickets are going on general sale on Saturday 31 August, with a pre-sale open to fans who have entered a ballot that closes today (Wednesday 28 August).
+Tickets are going on general sale on Saturday 31 August, with a pre-sale open to fans who enter a ballot.

-The pre-sale ballot of tickets comes before the general sale and will take place on Friday 30 August
+The pre-sale ballot of tickets comes before the general sale and is expected to take place on Friday 30 August after 5pm.

-Registration for the ballot is open now and will close at 7pm BST on Wednesday 28 August.
-Fans who apply must fill out their contact details and answer a general knowledge question about the band.
+Registration for the ballot initially closed at 7pm BST on Wednesday 28 August.
+Fans who applied had to fill out their contact details and answer a general knowledge question about the band.

+However, the band announced on Thursday (29 August): “Due to a last minute surge in pre-sale ballot entries, a number of confirmation emails are still being processed and sent out.

+“The deadline to confirm your entry has now been extended to 10am BST tomorrow morning (Friday 30th August).
+If successful in the ballot, you will be contacted tomorrow by 5pm BST with pre-sale access information.
+Thank you for your patience.”

 Success in the ballot does not necessarily guarantee tickets, which will be allocated on a first-come, first-served basis.